mongodb/terraform-provider-mongodbatlas/docs/index.md

 You may want to consider pinning the [provider version](https://www.terraform.io/docs/configuration/providers.html#provider-versions) to ensure you have a chance to review and prepare for changes.
 Speaking of changes, see [CHANGELOG](https://github.com/mongodb/terraform-provider-mongodbatlas/blob/master/CHANGELOG.md) for current version information.

+For the best experience, we recommend using the latest [HashiCorp Terraform Core Version](https://github.com/hashicorp/terraform).
+For more details see [HashiCorp Terraform Version Compatibility Matrix](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs#hashicorp-terraform-versionhttpswwwterraformiodownloadshtml-compatibility-matrix).

 ## Example Usage

 ```terraform